yyberi/fmi-open-pv-forecast/readme.md

 ___

+## Terminology
-## Terminology    • Irradiance: Solar radiation, measured in watts.
+* Irradiance: Solar radiation per m², measured in watts.
 * DNI: Direct Normal Irradiance, direct sunlight reaching the point of interest without being scattered or absorbed in the atmopshere.
 Imagine the irradiance at the bottom of a long tube pointing towards the Sun.
 * DHI: Diffuse Horizontal Irradiance, indirect sunlight scattered from the atmosphere.
 Complement of DNI.
 Imagine system which blocks direct sunlight from reaching the point of interest, but does not block any irradiance from other segments of the sky.
 * GHI: Global Horizontal Irradiance.
 Sum of DNI (projected to a horizontal surface) and DHI.